 where are you!

-Suddenly, in the fog of future events there was a branch she hadn’t noticed before.
+Suddenly, in the fog of future events there was a branch she hadn’t noticed before, or it had not been there.
 It grew from the sickness in the Freeholds.
-The branch had many limbs, but one ended with
+The branch ended with

 the figure of a child, a boy, running.
 Faolan was with him, and others.
 He was not afraid.
 He was her son.
 This cannot be!
 She sat up.